 It only takes one good idea to hit it big.
-Just ask Casper, which became a $555-million company practically overnight with a mattress-in-a-box that delivered a loud wakeup call to the entire “sleep” industry.
-Or Spanx, whose inventor Sarah Blakely is now the youngest self-made female billionaire in America.
+Just ask Casper, which became a $555-million company practically overnight with a mattress-in-a-box that delivered a loud wake-up call to the entire “sleep” industry.
+Or Spanx, whose inventor Sara Blakely is now one of the youngest self-made female billionaires in America.
 Or even Crocs, which, against all odds, made a killing off of garish foam clogs.

 Embrace the oversized hero trend

-Larger-than-life hero images and full-screen backgrounds may be everywhere these days, but that doesn’t mean they’re a trend you can dismiss along with lame preloaders and unwarranted autoplay.
+Larger-than-life hero images and full-screen backgrounds may be everywhere these days, but that doesn’t mean they’re a trend you can dismiss.
 On the contrary, oversized hero images offer up a precious opportunity to single-product stores—extra space to build your brand, highlight your promotions, and bring your flagship product to life.

 But a truly “heroic” hero image is a tall order.
 According to Andrei Baicus from ThemeIsle, “What most people seem to miss when it comes to hero images is that they’re a double-edged sword… The best case scenario is when your image tells a story and makes the visitor a part of it.
 The image should never be picked randomly just because ‘I like it.’”

-Likewise, white-noise specialist Snooz does a great job of explaining their product using copy (“Sound.
+Likewise, white-noise specialist Snooz (using Launch) does a great job of explaining their product using copy (“Sound.
 Sleep.”—a satisfying play on words) and visuals (a couple sleeping serenely thanks to their Snooz machine).
-Also notice how they cut to the chase, letting customers order straight from the hero image.
-This is an excellent tactic for single-product stores to get customers to the checkout—no browsing or dilly-dallying necessary.
+A common theme with well-designed, single-product ecommerce stores is a prominent call to action.
+This is an excellent tactic to get customers to the checkout—no browsing or dilly-dallying necessary.

 Get creative with your homepage content

-Without a prominent product taking up space on your homepage, you might wonder how to fill all that real estate.
+Without a ton of products taking up space on your homepage, you might wonder how to fill all that real estate.
 Rather than going nuts with white space, consider creative ways to convey how your product works, what its features are, and why people love it.

 Don’t stagnate, animate!